 Even though your sewer lines are underground, outside your home, there are things you can do to protect them.
 Do not flush napkins, sanitary products, or other items down the toilet.
 Be smart when using your garbage disposal and avoid pouring leftover grease down the drain.
 There are other problems you don’t have control over, such as tree roots or ground shifting, but when you notice signs of a clogged sewer line, it’s time to call an experienced plumbing professional.

 Call Detour Plumbing for Sewer Line Repair/Replacement

 At Detour Plumbing, we can fix all types of sewer line problems.
 We can even replace a sewer line without causing major disruptions.
 Trenchless sewer line replacement avoids having to dig up your driveway or yard.
 Instead, we use an in-pipe relining technique that can restore your sewer line for decades.
-For 24/7 emergency service in Santa Clarita, CA, call Detour Plumbing at 661-424-9820 and receive a free estimate and high-quality service.
+For 24/7 emergency service in Santa Clarita, CA, call Detour Plumbing at 661-424-9820 and receive a high-quality service.